FredDLR/hello-world/README.md

 # hello-world

 My name is Fred D. and I am very excited to have discovered the world of Open Source programming.
-I would like to use Github to contribute to projects and give back to the community, while also learning to code.
+I would like to use Github to contribute to projects and give back to the community, while also learning to build programs myself.

 I look forward to meeting you and will do my best to listen to and learn from you all.
 Please feel free to message me with any thoughts, concerns, or just to say hello!